mirror6677/CSCI208/project/report/Report.md

 ```

 ## Paradigms
 Go is an imperative procedural programming language with some support for object-oriented features.
 It has states (local variables), loops, and return statements which makes it an imperative language.
 It also relies on functions and thus it is procedural.
-Go has types and methods and allows an object- oriented style of programming, but there is no type hierarchy.
+Go has types and methods and allows an object-oriented style of programming, but there is no type hierarchy.
 The concept of “interface” in Go is a more general approach than inheritance.
 Go also has “structs” (similar to the concept of “classes”), and methods can be defined for any sort of data not restricted to structs.

 - The Go Programming Language Specification (https://golang.org/ref/spec)
 - The Go Programming Language FAQ (https://golang.org/doc/faq)